RedHatProductSecurity/rapidast/README.md

 #### Insufficient shared memory

-In Linux, ZAP's Ajax Spider makes heavy use of shared memory (`/dev/shm/`).
+ZAP's Ajax Spider makes heavy use of shared memory (`/dev/shm/`).
 When using the RapiDAST image or the ZAP image, the user needs to make sure that sufficient space is available in `/dev/shm/` (in podman, by default, its size is 64MB).
 A size of 2G would be the minimum recommended.
 In podman for example, the option would be `--shm-size=2g`.

 ZAP logs that would bring evidence of a lack of shared memory would look like the following: